mendix/docs/content/refguide8/offline-first.md

 If a file entity is selected for synchronization, its content is also updated on the device storage incrementally.
 The logic is the same with the "All objects".

+### 2.3 After the Synchronization

-After the download process (and thus synchronization) is completed, the widgets on your app's current page will be refreshed to reflect the latest data.
+After synchronization is completed, the widgets on your app's current page will be refreshed to reflect the latest data.
+If the synchronization is triggered from a nanoflow, all nanoflow object/list variables are updated (uncommitted changes are still preserved).

+Please note that a nanoflow object variable's value might become `empty` after synchronization, if the object is removed from the device during synchronization.
+This might happen under the following cases:

+* The object is deleted on the server.
+* The current user does not have enough access to the object (defined by the security access rules).
+* The entity is configured with an XPath constraint on the [customizable synchronization](#customizable-synchronization}) screen, and the object no longer matches the specified XPath constraint.
+* The entity is configured with "Nothing (clear data)" option on the customizable synchronization screen.
+* The upload phase fails for the object.
+For example, when before commit event handler returns false, or committing fails due to violation of an unique validation.

-### 2.3 Customizable Synchronization {#customizable-synchronization}
+### 2.4 Customizable Synchronization {#customizable-synchronization}

+{{% alert type="warning" %}}
+These settings are not applied when synchronizing specific objects.
+{{% /alert %}}

 By default, Mendix automatically determines which objects need to be synchronized as mentioned in [Synchronization](#synchronization).

 Depending on the use-case, more fine-grained synchronization controls might be required.
 Therefore, it is possible to change the download behaviour for an entity.
 You can choose between the following options:

 * **All Objects** — download all objects applying the regular security constraints
-* **By XPath** — only download the objects which match the [XPath Constraints](xpath-constraints) in addition to the regular security constraints
+* **By XPath** — only download the objects which match the [XPath Constraints](xpath-constraints) in addition to the regular security constraints.
+This means all previously synchronized object which does not match the XPath constraint will be removed.
 * **Nothing (clear data)** — do not download any objects automatically, but do clear the data stored in the database for this entity when performing a synchronization (this can be useful in cases where the objects should only be uploaded, for example a `Feedback` entity)
-* **Nothing (preserve data)** — do not download any objects automatically, and do not clear the data stored in the database for this entity when performing a synchronization  (this can be useful in cases where you want have full control over the download phase and should be used in combination with the [Synchronize to device](synchronize-to-device) activity)
+* **Nothing (preserve data)** — do not download any objects automatically, and do not clear the data stored in the database for this entity when performing a synchronization  (this can be useful in cases where you want have full control over the synchronization and should be used in combination with the [Synchronize to device](synchronize-to-device) or [Synchronize](synchronize) activity with specific objects selected)

 If you have custom widgets or JavaScript actions which use an entity that cannot be detected by Studio Pro in your offline-first profile (because its only used in the code), you can use customizable synchronization to include such entities.

 {{% image_container width="450" %}}![custom synchronization](attachments/offline-first/custom-sync.png){{% /image_container %}}

-{{% alert type="warning" %}}
-These settings are not applied when synchronizing specific objects.
-{{% /alert %}}

-### 2.4 Error Handling {#error-handling}
+### 2.5 Error Handling {#error-handling}

 During synchronization, errors might occur.
 This section describes how Mendix handles these errors and how you can prevent them.

-#### 2.4.1 Network-Related Errors {#network-errors}
+#### 2.5.1 Network-Related Errors {#network-errors}

 Synchronization requires a connection to the server, so during synchronization, errors may occur due to failing or poor network connections.
 Network errors may involve a dropped connection or a timeout.
 By default, the timeout for synchronization is 30 seconds per network request for Hybrid mobile apps.
-For native apps, there is no default timeout, and the timeout may differ per platform / OS version.
+For native apps, there is no default timeout, and the timeout may be determined by the platform / OS version.

 The synchronization is atomic, which means that either everything or nothing is synchronized.
 Exceptions are described in the [Model- or Data-Related Errors](#othererrors) section below.